Manuel-DominguezCBG/VCF-matcher/README.md

 In facilities that manage high sample throughput (E.g. a clinical genomics lab) sample mix-up or mislabelling is a common problem (Koboldt et al. , 2010; Grimm et al., 2010).
 This issue can lead to incorrect data processing and analysis which conflicting results and error conclusions/reports might have a huge negative impact on the diagnostic provided.

 In one of the discussions carried out with my supervisor, he showed me an approach of determining manually whether two VCF files represent samples from the same patient or not by comparing their genotypes.
-Following this method, I propose here a script of Python that performs exactly the same,it provides a rapid pair-wise comparison of two VCF files.
+Following this method, I propose here a script of Python that performs exactly the same, it provides a rapid pair-wise comparison of two VCF files.

+## How this repo is organised

 ##  Implementation, features and installation